solana-foundation/developer-content/docs/toolkit/test-suite/fuzz-tester.md

 ## Implement Fuzz Instructions

-Each Instruction in the Fuzz Test has to have defined the following functions:
+Each Instruction in the fuzz test has to have defined the following functions:

-- `get_program_id()` specifies to which program the Instruction belongs.
+- `get_program_id()` specifies which program the instruction belongs to.
 This function is automatically defined and should not need any updates.
-The importance is such that if you have multiple programs in your workspace, Trident can generate Instruction Sequences of Instruction corresponding to different programs.
+Its important to use especially if you have multiple programs in your workspace, allowing Trident to generate instruction sequences corresponding to different programs.
-- `get_data()` specifies what Instruction inputs are send to the Program Instructions.
+- `get_data()` specifies what instruction inputs are sent to the program instructions.
-- `get_accounts()` specifies what Accounts are send to the Program Instructions.
+- `get_accounts()` specifies what accounts are sent to the program instructions.

 ## Execute Fuzz Tests